 You’ve probably never heard these words, unless, perhaps, you live in New York’s Hudson River Valley and you get out a bit.
-And if you want to expand your tastes and wine experience a bit, here’s a primer to get you started.
+And if you want to expand your tastes and wine experience a bit, now that we’re sequestered behind masks it’s a great time!
+Sadly, Covid19 may keep you mostly at home, but you can still enjoy one of the great gifts of life: Wine.

 Baco Noir is another hybrid, this time a red, that produces a foxy, smoky varietal a bit like Charbono, another grape you may not know.
 Benmarl in upstate NY makes a great Baco as does Canada’s Henry of Pelham Family Estate, shown here.

-And I’ll throw in a couple from across the pond, too.
+And I’ll throw in a couple from across the pond and down south, too.

-Savagnin is a European white grape that can make an aromatic, sherry-like wine and is widely grown in the Jura region and often bottled as Vin Jaune or “yellow wine.”
+Savagnin is a European white grape that makes an aromatic, Sherry-like wine and is widely grown in the Jura region and often bottled as Vin Jaune or “yellow wine.”
 The nutty taste is unmistakable and makes a great aperitif before dinner in place of cocktails.
 Look for the place name of Arbois where it’s sometimes mixed with Chardonnay and gets a little closer to table wine.

 Picpoul Blanc (Picpoul de Pinet) is a white grape and one of the few grown in France whose wine is named for itself rather than the place where it’s grown.
 Its name means “lip stinger” and it really is, with crisp citrus and floral flavors that go great with seafood.

 So – expand your horizons and try some of these.
-Happy 2013!
+Here’s to a better second half of 2020!
+No surgical masks!